-A description should be presented of the origin, quality and quantity of wastewater and any immiscible liquid waste originating from the project other than that addressed in previous sections.
-Particular attention should be given to the capacity of wastes to generate acid, and saline or sodic wastewater.
-A water balance for the proposal and processing plant is required to account for the estimated use of water.
+A description should be presented of the origin, quality and quantity of waste water and any immiscible liquid waste originating from the project other than that addressed in previous sections.
+Particular attention should be given to the capacity of wastes to generate acid, and saline or sodic waste water.
+A water balance for the proposal and processing plant is required to account for the estimated usage of water.

-The EIS will need to consider the following effects:
+The EIS may need to consider the following effects:

-- groundwater from excavations
+- · groundwater from excavations

 - · rainfall directly onto disturbed surface areas

-- · run-off from roads, plant and industrial areas, chemical storage areas
+- run-off from roads, plant and industrial areas, chemical storage areas

-- drainage (such as run-off plus any seepage or leakage)
+- drainage (i.e. run-off plus any seepage or leakage)

 - seepage from other waste storages

 - water usage for:

-- process use
+- o process use

 - dust suppression

 - domestic purposes

 - evaporation

-- · domestic sewage treatment disposal of liquid effluent and sludge
+- domestic sewage treatment-disposal of liquid effluent and sludge

-- water supply treatment plant disposal of wastes.
+- water supply treatment plant-disposal of wastes.